Three Bean Burnt End Chili

 Professional Recipe: This recipe was provided by a chef, restaurant or culinary professional and makes a large quantity.
 The Food Network Kitchens chefs have not tested this recipe in the proportions indicated and therefore cannot make any representation as to the results.

-Recipe courtesy Frank Schloegel and Mark O'Bryan, Owner and Pit Master at Woodyard Bar-B-Que in Kansas City, KS.
+Recipe courtesy of Frank Schloegel and Mark O'Bryan, Owner and Pit Master at Woodyard Bar-B-Que in Kansas City, KS.